Snugug/monsters-and-magic/src/content/monsters/elk.md

 strong: 0
 energetic: 0
 conditioned: 0
-spicy: ''
+spicy: ""
 naturalWeapons:
-  - name: Claw
+  - name: Horns
     damage: 1d6
     element: physical
 attacks:
   - name: Ram
     type: attack
-    damage: 1d6
+    damage: 2d6
     element: physical
-    condition: ''
+    condition: Prone
     ap: 2
-    fatigue: 0
+    fatigue: 2
-    trigger: ''
+    trigger: ""
-    recharge: ''
+    recharge: ""
     thread: false
-    description: >-
-      If the target is a Large or smaller creature and the elk moved 20+ feet straight toward it immediately before the hit, the target takes an extra 3 (1d6) Bludgeoning damage and has the Prone condition. range: 5
+    description: Move, then strike a creature with the elk's horns.
+If the elk moved 20+ feet in a straight line immediately before hitting the target and the target is the size of the elk or smaller, it takes an extra 1d6 bludgeoning damage and is knocked prone.
 techniques: []
 cantrips: []
 charms: []